-- o Grandparents program
+- Grandparents program

-- o Homework hubs
+- Homework hubs

-- Playgroups
+- o Playgroups

 - Health awareness - Foodbank with a nutritionist with the development of recipes to go with the Foodbank

 The list of programs available will expand once the Centre opens, including outreach services.

 The Centre plans to run Child and Maternal Health, Family Support and Early Education programs under a holistic model of universal access and integrated practice for Aboriginal and Torres Strait Islander children and their families.